rowland007/Cyber-Playbook/docs/glossary.md

 - **Malware Attacks** - Software designed to destroy data, steal information or aggravate the user (PC Magazine, 2018)
 - **Memory** - The computer’s temporary workspace, which for decades has been a collection of dynamic RAM (DRAM) chips.
 A major resource in the computer, memory (RAM) determines the size and number of programs that can be run at the same time, as well as the amount of data that can be processed instantly (PC Magazine, 2018).
 - **Memory Management** - A variety of methods used to store and keep track of data and programs in memory and reclaim the space when no longer needed.
 Virtual memory is the most common memory management function in every computer (PC Magazine, 2018).
+- **Message Digest** - A hash that uniquely identifies data.
+Changing a single bit in the data stream used to generate the message digest will yield a completely different message digest.
+- **Metadata** - Data about data.
+For filesystems, metadata is data that provides information about a file’s contents.
 - **Milestones** - The special criteria that are met by completing a specified amount of work toward the final product (PC Magazine, 2019).
 - **Mini Specification** - An analysis tool, named for its manageable size, for describing the policy to be carried out by a functional primitive; it can usually be described in a page or less (Robertson & Robertson, 2013).
 - **Mis-selling** - The act of selling something that is not suitable for the person who buys it (Cambridge Dictionary, 2019).